kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/README.md

 - By default, cluster autoscaler will wait 10 minutes between scale down operations, you can adjust this using the `--scale-down-delay-after-add`, `--scale-down-delay-after-delete`, and `--scale-down-delay-after-failure` flag.
 E.g. `--scale-down-delay-after-add=5m` to decrease the scale down delay to 5 minutes after a node has been added.
 - If you're running multiple ASGs, the `--expander` flag supports three options: `random`, `most-pods` and `least-waste`. `random` will expand a random ASG on scale up. `most-pods` will scale up the ASG that will schedule the most amount of pods. `least-waste` will expand the ASG that will waste the least amount of CPU/MEM resources.
 In the event of a tie, cluster autoscaler will fall back to `random`.
 - If you're managing your own kubelets, they need to be started with the `--provider-id` flag.
 The provider id has the format `aws:///<availability-zone>/<instance-id>`, e.g. `aws:///us-east-1a/i-01234abcdef`.
+- If you want to use regional STS endpoints (e.g. when using VPC endpoint for STS) the env `AWS_STS_REGIONAL_ENDPOINTS=regional` should be set.